techidaily/site-games-able/source/_posts/enhancing-your-desktop-gaming-experience-with-a-ps5-pad.md

 ![Enabling game rumble in Steam](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/04/enabling-game-rumble-in-steam.jpg)

  Setting up your controller for Steam will ensure that your controller is compatible with all Steam games.
-Once you've set up your controller, you can use[Steam's Big Picture mode](https://www.makeuseof.com/what-is-steam-big-picture-mode-explained/) to navigate through the Steam interface with your PS5 controller smoothly.
+Once you've set up your controller, you can use [Steam's Big Picture mode](https://www.makeuseof.com/what-is-steam-big-picture-mode-explained/) to navigate through the Steam interface with your PS5 controller smoothly.

 ## How to Fix PS5 DualSense Controller Issues on PC

  Connecting your PS5 controller to your PC is usually a straightforward process, but sometimes things can go wrong.
 Here are some common issues that can arise and how to fix them:

 * **PS5 controller charging through USB but not connecting** : Make sure that you're using a data transfer cable to connect your PS5 controller to your PC.
 Some cables are for charging only and don't have data transfer capabilities.
 If you're not sure if your cable is a data transfer cable, try a different one.
 * **Controller not working properly** : If your PS5 controller is not working correctly, it may be due to outdated firmware.
-Fortunately, you don't need a PS5 to update it—you can[update your PS5 controller via your PC](http://www.makeuseof.com/ps5-how-to-update-controller-through-pc/) .
+Fortunately, you don't need a PS5 to update it—you can [update your PS5 controller via your PC](http://www.makeuseof.com/ps5-how-to-update-controller-through-pc/) .
 * **No audio when the PS5 controller is connected** : This issue, ironically, stems from the PS5 controller's extended features.
 The PS5 controller has speakers and a microphone.
 As a result, when you connect it to your computer through USB, it's likely that your computer will switch the audio output to your controller.
-You can easily fix this by[disabling the sound output device in Windows](https://www.makeuseof.com/enable-disable-sound-output-devices-in-windows/) labeled DualSense Wireless Controller.
+You can easily fix this by [disabling the sound output device in Windows](https://www.makeuseof.com/enable-disable-sound-output-devices-in-windows/) labeled DualSense Wireless Controller.

  Connecting your PS5 controller to your PC is quick and easy, and it opens up a whole new world of gaming possibilities.
 Whether you prefer a wired or wireless connection, you can use your DualSense controller to play games on your computer and customize your gaming experience.